-Juxtaproject is an interactive installation focusing on immersive portable technology fused into a projection-based installation.
-The piece is inspired by strange, alternative and twisted reality’s of the human form displayed in the work of Hieronymus Bosch, The Garden of Earthly Delights.
+Juxtaproject/Disparity is an interactive installation focusing on immersive portable technology fused into a projection-based installation.
+The piece is inspired by a strange, alternative and twisted reality of the human form displayed in the work of Hieronymus Bosch, The Garden of Earthly Delights.
 Each device within the installation projects surreal content producing its own visual and tactile characteristics, including striking audio and visual imagery.
 The portability allows for a creative interaction with audiences in moving and rearranging the content creating new and […]

 4D Design Finalist Video for BE Awards 2018

 Hisence Stand Design Video Below

 Christmas at Blenheim 2017 working with The projection Studio once again, we produced a dazzling Christmas projection show.
 The piece is a seasonal adventure capturing many elements from the grounds of from Blenheim Palace celebrating it unique and rich natural landscape.
 Check out the video below!

 Working with The Royal Edinburgh Tattoo and The Projection Studio has become a yearly and exciting project to undertake.
 Over the past few years the detail and level of contents developed for the show has significantly expanded to incorporate many different graphic styles inline with the multi cultural show.
 Its exciting prospects and change cast each year creates an entity new show to be involved in.
 This year I worked specifically on the British Royal Navy and RAF section of […]

 Below is a short video for my masters by project installation Virologist.